chuks4code/quick_maths/README.md

 -  Allows users to submit answers and receive feedback
 -  “Play Again” flow with state toggling
 -  Friendly UI with visual button feedback
 -  Clean architecture with reusable components
+-  Created a LOGO design for app

 ---